ittech25/BlackUpload/README.md

 ```

 ## $Upload::getFileType()
-Function to return the mime type using php default settings
+Function to return the mime type using PHP default settings

 Example:
 ```php